I often visit schools, bookshops, libraries and festivals to talk about my work.

 From Hay-on-Wye to Chipping Norton, Edinburgh to Dubai, I’ve been to literary festivals around the UK and the world, discussing my books and, I hope, helping to encourage a love of reading and writing in young audiences.

 I teach creative writing to both children and adults.
-Along with my work in schools, I’ve taught various courses for adults at City Lit in London.
-This year and last year, I have been teaching at Burlington Danes Academy with First Story.
-In 2013, I was Writer in Residence at the Roald Dahl Museum in Great Missenden.
+Along with my work in schools, I’ve taught various courses for adults at City Lit in London and I was Writer in Residence at the Roald Dahl Museum in Great Missenden.

 I’ve prepared a short document with more information about my school visits, please email me and I’ll send it to you.
 Or do get in touch if you have any questions, or to enquire about availability.

-The photograph at the top of this page shows my visit to Hampton Junior School; photograph by Vicki Sharp.
+Thanks for everyone who took the photos and made the displays and documents on this page.
+The photo at the top of this page shows my visit to Hampton Junior School; photo by Vicki Sharp.
 The picture of a book-signing was taken by Philippa Moyle during my visit to Hawthorns School in Surrey.
 The page from the newsletter was produced by pupils at George Eliot Primary School in Maida Vale.
 The “thank you” card came from the children at Northbury Primary in Barking.
 The “Josh Lacey’s visit” display was prepared by Karen Heard, the librarian at the Grove Primary School in Frimley, and the Dragonsitter display is from the Falcons School for Girls in Putney.